-- The student, the student's parent/guardian, and the student's counselor (or another staff member who assists students in course selection) meet to discuss the student's progress. - The student's career and course plan is reviewed. - The student's parent/guardian determines whether the student will achieve greater educational benefits by completing the general curriculum or the Core 40 curriculum
+- The student, the student's parent/guardian, and the student's counselor (or another staff member who assists students in course selection) meet to discuss the student's progress. - The student's Graduation Plan (including four year course plan) is reviewed. - The student's parent/guardian determines whether the student will achieve greater educational benefits by completing the general curriculum or the Core 40 Curriculum